-Any injury including needle stick, cut, or exposure must be properly reported directly to your employer, OU, within 30 days of the date of injury or the injury is presumed not to be work related.
-Residents are responsible for reporting such injury to their supervisor and are required to follow all medical instructions.
+Any injury including needle stick, cut, or exposure must be properly reported directly to your immediate supervisor or other appropriate supervisory personnel as soon as possible.
+If the injury is not reported to OU within 30 days, the claims administrator will assume it is not work related and the claim will be denied.
+Residents are responsible for reporting such an injury to their supervisor and are required to follow all medical instructions.
 Once exposure or injury has occurred, report the exposure to your supervisor or attending immediately, and wash the site with soap and water.

 Any resident exposed to potentially infectious and/or hazardous materials including needle sticks, blood, or bloody body fluids should report for evaluation and treatment within two (2) hours of the exposure.
-If the exposure occurs in Oklahoma City during the hours of 8:00 a.m. to 4:30 p.m., Monday-Friday, the resident should report to the Occupational Medicine Clinic located on the Oklahoma City campus at OU Physicians building in suite 2350 (telephone 271-WORK).
-For exposures occurring at times other than those stated above, residents must report for treatment within two (2) hours of the exposure to the emergency room of the facility in which they are working or to the facility's Employee Health Nurse or House supervisor.
+If the exposure occurs in Oklahoma City during the hours of 7:30 a.m. to 4:00 p.m., Monday-Friday, the resident should report to OU Health Employee Health located on the Oklahoma City campus at 711 SL Young Blvd, Ste.
+400(telephone 271-3959, option 1).
+For exposures occurring at times other than those stated above, residents must report for treatment within two (2) hours of the exposure to the emergency room at the OU Medical Center.